 How RYLAZE was studied

 RYLAZE was studied in a clinical trial of 167 patients (ages 1-25) receiving an injection into the muscle.
-Data from these patients were used to predict asparaginase levels for 2,000 virtual patients.
 All patients had ALL or LBL and experienced an allergic reaction while receiving asparaginase therapy derived from E. coli, along with their chemotherapy regimen.

 RYLAZE study results